 The movements of the future will need organizational models designed for purely digital interactions.
 People and organizations worldwide will collaborate and share data and funds for free.
 Nonprofits will naturally reduce administrative costs and perform better.

-The revolution is digital, open and decentralized
+The next social revolution will be digital, open and decentralized.